List of minor characters in the Alice series: Train Passengers

 While taking a train across the third square, Alice encounters several passengers, including a man dressed entirely in white paper, a goat, a horse with a cold, a beetle, and the Gnat (see below).

 Guard

 A guard on the train through the third square.
 He collects the passengers' giant tickets.
 He gets angry at Alice when she doesn't have one.

+The guard was played in the 1985 TV movie by Merv Griffin.

 Aged Man

 He only appears within the poem, Haddocks' Eyes that the White Knight recites to Alice in chapter VIII.
 According to the poem, the Knight met the Aged Man sitting atop a gate in a field and questioned him as to his profession.
 The Man responds with a long list of absurd occupations, including making waistcoat buttons from the eyes of haddocks and digging for buttered rolls.

 The last stanza closes by describing him as: